yanivduke/webos/README.md

 - Node.js v14 or higher (recommended: v18 or v20)
 - npm or yarn package manager
 - A code editor (e.g., VS Code)
-- A database (PostgreSQL, MySQL, or SQLite) for data storage

 ### Step-by-Step Setup